developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/setup/index.md

 _**Note: Microsoft Mobile Device Center** replaced ActiveSync starting with Windows Vista.
 It is usually included with the operating system, but sometimes must be downloaded separately.
 Installation of Enterprise Browser from Windows XP systems requires ActiveSync_.

 #### Removal From Devices
-When Enterprise Browser is uninstalled from an Android device using the Android Application Manager, EB and its related components will under most circumstances be removed properly.
-Known exceptions are listed below.
+When Enterprise Browser is uninstalled from an Android device using the Android Application Manager, EB and its related components under most circumstances are removed properly.
+Known exceptions are listed below:

 **Incomplete removal scenarios**:

+* **PS20J -** Enterprise Browser is pre-installed and **can only be upgraded/downgraded**; it cannot be removed.
 * **TC55 Jelly Bean -** If Enterprise Browser is installed onto the device's internal memory, files will not be removed by the Uninstall function of App Manager.
 Installation onto an external SD Card works normally.
 * **MC32 Jelly Bean -** If Enterprise Browser is installed onto the device's internal memory, files will not be removed by the Uninstall function of App Manager.
 Installation onto an external SD Card works normally.